Adam0s007/qlearning-robot/README.md

-*FILE_DIR* needs to be adjusted in QLearningRobot class
+*BASE_DIR* needs to be adjusted in QLearningRobot class